- Open Access

 The four diets were wheat-based (60% wheat) containing soybean meal, fish meal, vitamins and minerals.
 The diets were formulated by combining different levels of rapeseed oil (RO) and linseed oil (LO) with two different concentrations of selenium enriched yeast; 0.02% or 0.04%.
 The final Se concentration in the diets with 0.02% Se enriched yeast was 0.50 mg Se/kg diet, and the final concentration in the diets containing 0.04% Se enriched yeast was 0.84 mg Se/kg diet, thus the dietary treatments are named were named: RO+50Se, RO+84Se, LO+50Se and LO+84Se.

-Fatty acid composition of diets, g/100 g fatty acids.
+Fatty acid composition of diets (g/100 g fatty acids) is shown in Table 2.

 All the diets are rich in oleic acid (18:1), varying from about 36 to 40 g oleic acid per 100 g fat in the RO and LO diets.
 The diets are also rich in linoleic acid (18:2); accounting to about 20 g per 100 g fat in the diet, and alpha-linolenic acid (18:3) accounting to about 5% of the fat in the RO diets, and about 9% of the fat in the LO diets.
 Thus the ratio between linoleic acid and alpha linolenic acid is much higher in the RO diet than in the LO diet.
 The palmitic acid (16:0) content is highest in the LO diets.